 At 2788m (9147 ft), the Three Sisters is the highest mountain visible from Fernie, making it a popular objective in the area for both hikers and photographers alike.
 The mountain was officially named the Three Sisters in 1959.
 Mount Trinity is another name used to refer to the mountain, however, it is rare to hear it called by this name.
 With regards to the Three Sisters, legend has it that an Indian Chief was enamoured by three maidens and could not decide which one he would choose as a bride.
 When the elder chiefs asked the gods for their help in making this decision, the gods punished their indecisiveness by turning the young chief into a mountain (Mount Proctor).
 Upon hearing about this, the grief of the maidens was so great that they asked the gods to turn them into a mountain also – and so became the Three Sisters in Fernie.

-As with any trip into the backcountry be well prepared for weather and climate changes.
+As with any trip into the backcountry be well prepared for weather changes.
 And remember that you are travelling in an area where wildlife is abundant.
 Be aware of your surrounding, follow the proper safety protocol and respect the environment.